aisamanra/s-cargot/README.md

 A _reader macro_ is a Lisp macro which is invoked during read time.
 This allows the _lexical_ syntax of a Lisp to be modified.
 The most commonly seen reader macro is the quote, which allows the syntax `'expr` to stand in for the s-expression `(quote expr)`.
-The S-Cargot library enables this by keeping a map of characters to Parsec parsers that can be used as readers.
+The S-Cargot library accomodates this by keeping a map of characters to Parsec parsers that can be used as readers.
 There is a special case for the aforementioned quote, but that could easily be written by hand as